itsjw/earnstudios.com/_site/README.md

-# The Windsor Castle
+# EARN Studios

-Website for The Windsor Castle.
-Please go to [www.thewindsorcastleclapton.com](http://thewindsorcastleclapton.com) in case you want to take a look at the website.
+Website for EARN Studios.
+Please go to [www.earnstudios.com](http://earnstudios.com) in case you want to take a look at the website.

 * * *